theQRL/documentation/docs/Node/node-uses.md

 <span>This document is in: <b>{frontMatter.docstatus}</b> status and needs additional input!</span>
 :::

-Ruining a valid, up to date node client will by it's very presence in the blockchain process help secure the network and any transactions routed through the node.
-We covered the basic functions of the node in previous documents.
+Ruining a valid, up to date node client will, by it's very presence in the blockchain process, help secure the network and any transactions routed through the node.

+We have covered the basic functions of the node in previous documents.
 This document will dive deeper into the uses of a QRL Node.

 ## Security